Tellusant/docs/index.md

 ---
 # Publications Repository

 This open access repository will contain the complete published works by Tellusant team members.
-It ranges from scientific papers to social media posts.
-Its purpose is to:
+They range from scientific papers, to TV and radio appearances, to social media posts, and much more.
-- Create open access and bypass gated sites like LinkedIn and Medium
-- Give longevity beyond what social media offer
-- Allow for fast search engine / AI crawling and indexing

 *[This is a subdomain of our main website](https://tellusant.com).*